Ename: Roman time

-Middle Age
+Middle Ages

-In early medieval Frankish times, the territory of Ename was under the control of the Saint Peter’s abbey of Ghent.
+In early medieval Frankish times, the territory of Ename was under the control of the Saint Peter's abbey of Ghent.
 It was part of the villa Ehinham, a rural domain whose centre was in the nearby village of Nederename.

 Shortly before the year 1000, it was transformed into an important trade settlement and military stronghold.
 After the Frankish king Otto I was proclaimed emperor of the Holy Roman Empire by Pope John XII in 962, he tried to strengthen his grip on his vast empire.
 His policy consisted in assigning strategic areas of his empire to men whose loyalty was proven.
 For this reason he assigned to count Godfrey of Verdun, a member of his family who had both Carolingian and Ottonian roots, the border zone along the river Scheldt.

 In 963, Godfrey married Mathilda of Saxony, daughter of Herman Billung, duke of Saxony and right hand of the emperor.
 She had previously been married to the count of Flanders, Baldwin III, who had died of smallpox in 962.
 Probably as a wedding gift, the emperor gave Mathilda some properties on the border zones and among them were Ename and Velzeke.

 Godfrey ruled the county of Biest (comitatus Biest), one of the four counties which formed the pagus Bracbatensis.
 It extended southwards from the row of hills around the city of Ronse, to the cities of Ghent and Dendermonde in the north.

 Godfrey and Mathilda initially must have ruled from Velzeke, while they created a trade center with a harbor in Ename, due to its advantageous economic position at the Scheldt.
 The river marked the border between the Ottonian Empire and the county of Flanders, which was why Ename had also a strategic military position.
 They probably moved to Ename from 993, and around 995 Godfrey and Matilda built there a keep surrendered by a walled castrum.
 A stone church dedicated to Saint Salvator was built for the trade settlement and a larger church dedicated to Saint Laurentius was erected in the nearby village.